rebelsky/csc207c/pages/syllabus.md

 Note that Grinnell does not permit grades of C-, D+, or D-.
 A grade below C and at least D will be recorded as a D.  A grade below a D will be recorded as an F.

-**Reading problems, laboratory assignments, and metacognitive reflections**
+**Laboratory assignments and metacognitive reflections**

-You are allowed to miss up to six total reading problems, lab assignments, and metacognitive reflections in the semester without penalty.
-If you miss more than reading problems, labs, or reflections, your overall letter grade will be lowered by one-third of a letter grade for each two additional problems, labs, or reflections you miss.
+You are allowed to miss up to four total lab assignments and metacognitive reflections in the semester without penalty.
+If you miss more labs or reflections, your overall letter grade will be lowered by one-third of a letter grade for each two additional labs or reflections you miss.
 Excesses of one also result in a loss.
 For example,

-* If you miss four reading problems, one lab, and one reflection, you've missed *six* total things and there is *no penalty*.
+* If you miss three lab writeups and one reflection, you've missed *four* total things and there is *no penalty*.
-* If you miss three reading problems, three labs, and two reflections, you've missed *eight* total things, which is two more than you are permitted.  *Your overall letter grade drops by one-third*, such as from a B to a B- or from an A- to a B+.
+* If you miss three labs and three reflections, you've missed *six* total things, which is two more than you are permitted.  *Your overall letter grade drops by one-third*, such as from a B to a B- or from an A- to a B+.
-* If you miss three reading problems, two labs, and two reflections, you've missed *seven* total things, which is one more than you are permitted.
+* If you miss one lab writeup and four reflections, you've missed *five* total things, which is one more than you are permitted.
 Once again, *your total letter grade drops by one-third*.
-* If you miss three reading problems, four labs, and two reflections, you've missed *nine* total things, which is three more than you are permitted.  *Your overall letter grade drops by two-thirds*, such as from a B to a C+ or from an A- to a B.
+* If you miss four labs and three reflections, you've missed *seven* total things, which is three more than you are permitted.  *Your overall letter grade drops by two-thirds*, such as from a B to a C+ or from an A- to a B.
-* If you miss ten reading problems, zero labs, and zero reflections, yo've missed *ten* total things, which is four more than you are permitted.  *Your overall letter grade drops by a full letter*, such as from a B to a C, from an A- to a B-, or from a B- to a D (there is no C-).
+* If you miss eight labs and zero reflections, yo've missed *eight* total things, which is four more than you are permitted.  *Your overall letter grade drops by a full letter*, such as from a B to a C, from an A- to a B-, or from a B- to a D (there is no C-).

-I hope that you will do your best to miss as few reading problems, labs, and reflections as possible.
+I hope that you will do your best to miss as few labs and reflections as possible.

 ### Redos

 Because I care more that you learn the material than that you learn it by a particular deadline, I permit redos for the major work in this course.
 Redos on learning assessments are automatically available.
 In general, you may try them again on the next set of learning assessments (SoLA).
-Redos on reading responses and lab writeups are rarely permitted.
+Redos on lab writeups and metacognitive reflections are rarely permitted.
 Please speak with me if you would like to redo a reading response or lab writeup.

 Your first redo on a mini-project is generally free.
 Subsequent redos on mini-projects may require tokens; see [the handout on tokens](../handouts/tokens) for details.
 When you receive a graded mini-project, it will generally include a checklist of issues that you must address to get a higher grade.
 Please reproduce the checklist in your re-done project.
 Where appropriate, you should indicate how you addressed the issues we have described.

 ### Final deadline for all work

 Note that *all* work must be submitted by {{ site.all_work_deadline }}.
 This is College policy and cannot be waived for any reason.
 If you find yourself needing to turn in work past this deadline, you must consult with me as soon as possible to submit an *incomplete request* for the course.
 If you take an incomplete in the course, the only work you can make up will be one of the mini projects.

 ### Tokens